juju/docs/src/en/charms-fan-aws-vpc.md

 # Creating an AWS VPC

-This is in connection with [Juju and FAN networking][charms-fan] where an AWS user may wish to create an additional VPC (virtual private network).
+This is in connection with [Juju and Fan networking][charms-fan] where an AWS user may wish to create an additional VPC (virtual private network).

-Note that only older AWS accounts will actually require a new VPC in order for Juju to autoconfigure the FAN.
+Note that only older AWS accounts will actually require a new VPC in order for Juju to autoconfigure the Fan.
 Recent AWS accounts are furnished with a VPC which will work out-of-the-box.

 The procedure covered here refers to the AWS web interface.
-Presumably it is possible to do the same via the AWS API.
+Alternatively, the [AWS API][amazon-api-vpc] can be used.

 To add a VPC: